 While in summers Tattapani temperature ranges from 12- 20 degree Celsius with clear sky; in the winter the temperature falls below freezing point, -7 to 10 degree Celsius.
 Tattapani attracts tourists in the winters to witness an adequate and regular amount of snowfall.
 Tattapani is surrounded with a famous Shiva Cave, mostly visited by pilgrims, and an adventure park.
 Young people enjoy river rafting in the river Sutlej, trekking and camping in the nearby mountains.

-Suggested Read: 10 Best Places To Visit In Mandi For A Family Vacation
+Suggested Read: 13 Best Places To Visit In Mandi For A Family Vacation In 2022!